craftcms/docs/docs/commerce/1.x/docs/discounts.md

-## Discounts
+# Discounts

 Discounts are deductions off line items and an order, while products are in the cart.
-Discounts are only calculated while items are in the cart, {entry:23:link} can apply to a product outside of the cart context.
+Discounts are only calculated while items are in the cart, [Sales](sales.md) can apply to a product outside of the cart context.

-To make a discount, simply go to `commerce > promotions > discounts` in the control panel.
+To create a new discount, go to Commerce → Promotions → Discounts in the Control Panel.

 ## Ordering

-Discounts are processed and applied in the order they are sorted in the control panel.
+Discounts are processed and applied in the order they are sorted in the Control Panel.

 By setting the *Stop processing further discounts after this discount matches* checkbox on a discount, and if that discount conditions matches, no further discounts will be applied to the cart.